 “The kids loved the Friendly Letter Boogie—that was a fun entertaining way to make the lesson stick.
 I still catch them doing it.” –Jennifer, NC

-That’s why mnemonics, songs, fingerplays, and motion activities are so valuable at this age—they reinforce trickier concepts, aid children in learning new skills, and help with recall.
+That’s why mnemonics, songs, fingerplays, and motion activities are so valuable at this age—they reinforce trickier concepts, help kids learn new skills, and help with recall.

-For a memorable kinesthetic activity, try teaching the Friendly Letter Boogie!
-Children enjoy this movement activity that helps them remember the parts of a friendly letter.
+My granddaughter was excited to demonstrate the Friendly Letter Boogie!
+Your children will enjoy this movement activity to help them remember the parts of a friendly letter.

-Closing.
-At the bottom of the letter is the closing, where she’ll write: “Love,” “Your friend,” or “Sincerely.”
-Tell your child to close her feet together for the closing.
+The closing appears at the bottom of the letter, where your child writes: “Love,” “Your friend,” or “Sincerely.”
+Tell her to close her feet together for the closing.

-Signature.
-To help your child remember to include her signature at the bottom of the letter, have her sign her name on the floor with her foot.
+Finally, to help your child remember to add her signature to the bottom of the letter, have her sign her name on the floor with her foot.

 Isn’t this a fun way to practice and remember?
-Each day that you work on writing letters together, have your children do the Friendly Letter Boogie.
-In no time, they’ll have mastered the steps of formatting a basic letter!
+Each day that you work on writing a letter together, have your children do the Friendly Letter Boogie.
+Before you know it, they’ll have mastered the steps of formatting a basic letter!

-WriteShop Primary, an early-elementary writing curriculum for homeschoolers, is filled with games and activities such as the Friendly Letter Boogie—fun ways to help you introduce important skills to your youngest writers.
-The Friendly Letter Boogie appears in WriteShop Primary Book B.
+WriteShop Primary, an early-elementary writing curriculum for homeschoolers, is filled with games and activities—fun ways to help you introduce important skills to your youngest writers.